On Binaries in the Movement Industry

 After many years of teaching movement, from therapeutic and rehabilitative work to more athletic approaches, I’ve heard it all.
 So much of the noise in the movement industry, while maybe well-intended, often creates confusion.
 “Am I doing it wrong?”
 “Am I feeling it in the right place?”
 “Is my form correct?”

-There’s often something unspoken behind these labels, an undercurrent of shame, weakness, or even a sense of moral failing that comes from assigning “bad” or “wrong” to a body that is constantly doing it’s best to support and protect you.
+There’s also something unspoken behind these labels, an undercurrent of shame, weakness, or even a sense of moral failing that comes from assigning “bad” or “wrong” to a body that is constantly doing it’s best to support and protect you.

 I don’t subscribe to the overly simplistic binaries of right/wrong or good/bad form that have become so popular in the age of social media.
 I also don’t believe there is such as thing as “bad” movement; only movement we’ve yet to build capacity or tolerance for.

-Like most things, movement is full of paradoxes: push and pull, contraction and expansion, stability and fluidity, effort and ease.When we reduce movement to binary thinking, we often lose the nuance, the complexity, and the intelligence of the body.
+Like most things, movement is full of paradoxes: push and pull, contraction and expansion, stability and fluidity, effort and ease.
+When we reduce movement to binary thinking, we often lose the nuance, complexity, and intelligence of the body.
 While quick solutions and certainty may feel familiar, I believe true movement resiliency can come from embracing paradox, expanding the body’s options, and staying open to new perspectives along the way.

 More on this later :)